rsmp-nordic/rsmp_validator/docs/index.md

 The validator also includes preliminary support for testing supervisor systems.
 When testing a supervisor.

 ## Do I need to learn the Ruby language?
 No. You can use the validator without writing any Ruby code.
-Ruby is only needed if you want to [modify or add tests]({{ site.baseurl}}{% link pages/writing.md %}), or you more in-depth understanding of how specific tests work.
+Ruby is only needed if you want to [modify or add tests]({{ site.baseurl}}{% link pages/writing.md %}), or you need more in-depth understanding of how specific tests work.

 ## Try It
 Read more [about the validator]({{ site.baseurl}}{% link pages/architecture.md %}) or [get started now]({{ site.baseurl}}{% link pages/usage.md %}).